-At the recently concluded 65th Central Advisory Board of Education (CABE) meeting, Delhi Education Minister Manish Sisodia suggested that the CBSE, NCERT and other state education bodies should reduce the syllabus by 50% so that teachers can shift their attention to learning outcomes.
+At the recently concluded 65th Central Advisory Board of Education (CABE) meeting, Delhi Education Minister Manish Sisodia suggested that the CBSE, NCERT and other state education bodies should cut the syllabus by half so that teachers can shift their attention to learning outcomes.
 However, educationists say more than syllabus reduction, the need is to change the teaching methodology and improve student-teacher ratio.

 Dr Usha Ram, Educationist